MSardelich/CJay/README.rst

 - Add an example using a simple java class
 - Improve to the converter members, for example from Java Map to C++ Map
-- Add methods to handler class in order to acess java class variables.
+- Add methods to handler class in order to acess java class fields.

 Questions?
 ----------